pauise/pub/cert/aws/PAS-C01 SAP Specialty/practice-exam-1.md

 ---

-✅1.
+## Question 1##
 A global enterprise is running SAP ERP Central Component (SAP ECC) workloads on Oracle in an on-premises environment.
 The enterprise plans to migrate to SAP S/4HANA on AWS.
 The enterprise recently acquired two other companies.
 One of the acquired companies is running SAP ECC on Oracle as its ERP system.
 The other acquired company is running an ERP system that is not from SAP.
 The enterprise wants to consolidate the three ERP systems into one ERP system on SAP S/4HANA on AWS.
 Not all the data from the acquired companies needs to be migrated to the final ERP system.
 The enterprise needs to complete this migration with a solution that minimizes cost and maximizes operational efficiency.
 Which solution will meet these requirements?
  - A. Perform a lift-and-shift migration of all the systems to AWS.
 Migrate the ERP system that is not from SAP to SAP ECC.
 Convert all three systems to SAP S/4HANA by using SAP Software Update Manager (SUM) Database Migration Option (DMO).
 Consolidate all three SAP S/4HANA systems into a final SAP S/4HANA system.
 Decommission the other systems.